cschladetsch/Flow/Readme.md

     );
 }
 ```
-Note the `.Named("Name")` extenstions to the factory methods: these are for debugging and tracing purposes.
+Note the `.Named("Name")` extensions to the factory methods: these are for debugging and tracing purposes.
 The library comes with extensive debugging and visualisation support, so you can see in real time as the kernel changes.

 The main logic _flow_ for starting a turn is: